 5 Common Weeds You Can Eat For Emergency Nourishment

-Most people live normal lives, expecting little change, and preparing for even less, not expecting the to run out.
+Most people live normal lives, expecting little change, and preparing for even less, not expecting the food to run out.
 However, disasters do happen, and store shelves are often cleared in short order.

 Little do most know, however, that there are weeds you can eat, and they are often found right in or around the average backyard.